awesomerank/awesomerank.github.io/lists/woop/awesome-quantified-self.md

 ### Mood
 - [MoodCast](https://2appstudio.com/moodcast/) - Keep track of your daily mood & activities (Android).
-- [Daylio](http://daylio.webflow.io/) - Capture your day without writing down a single line (iOS & Android).
+- [Daylio](http://daylio.webflow.io/) - Capture your day without writing down a single line.
+Exportable data with Premium Version. (iOS & Android).
+- [MoodNotes](http://moodnotes.thriveport.com/) - Capture your feelings with a modifiable smiling or frowning face.
+Exportable data. (iOS and Apple Watch).
+- [MoodPanda](http://moodpanda.com/) - One of the oldest moodtrackers available online.
+Rate your mood and share to support.
+Exportable data.
+Sync and extend via API (Web, iOS, Android).
+- [MoodJam](http://moodjam.com/) - Track your moods with colors.
+(Web only).
+- [iMoodJournal](https://www.imoodjournal.com/) - Mood Tracking on a 10-point scale from Really great to Couldn't be worse.
+Exportable data.
+(Android, iOS, Apple Watch).
+- [Perspective](https://itunes.apple.com/us/app/perspective-daily-journal/id1186753097?mt=8) - Journaling to captures Thoughts, Moods, and Interests with the goal of helping you reflect and find perspective. (iOS).
+- [Moods by Mokriya](https://itunes.apple.com/us/app/moods-tracking-for-better-mental-health/id1023271188?mt=8) - Quick track your mood as good, okay or bad.
+Specify feelings using a word cloud.
+No data export option. (iOS, Apple Watch).

 ### Sleep
 - [Sleep as Android](http://sleep.urbandroid.org/) - Full featured sleep tracker with wearable integration (Android).